awslabs/aws-well-architected-labs/content/Sustainability/_index.md

 * Use managed services
 * Reduce the downstream impact of your cloud workloads

-For more information about sustainability at AWS, please visit [Sustainability in the Cloud](https://sustainability.aboutamazon.com/environment/the-cloud), and read the [Sustainability Well Architected pillar whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html)
+For more information about sustainability at AWS, please visit [Sustainability in the Cloud](https://sustainability.aboutamazon.com/environment/the-cloud), and read the [AWS Well-Architected Sustainability Pillar whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html).

 ## Labs
 {{% children depth=2 %}}